jurajvitalis/document-straightener/README.md

 ![Screenshot](/assets/showcase.png)

 A script I developed in collaboration with my PwC colleagues.
 We had a lot of invoices and similarly structured documents that were to be annotated and later used in NLP models.
-A large portion of the documents were crooked, they needed to be straightened without information loss.
+A large portion of the documents were crooked, and they needed to be straightened without information loss.
 This script solved the problem.

 ## How to use the script

-1. Make sure you have all the dependencies from *conda_environment.yml*
+1. Make sure you have all the dependencies from `conda_environment.yml`

-2. Put .png of the document you want to straighten in the *input_images* folder
+2. Put .png of the document you want to straighten in the `input_images` folder

 3. ```bash
    python main.py
    ```

-4. The straightened documents will be stored in the *output* folder
+4. The straightened documents will be stored in the `output` folder

 ## How does the script work

-1. Loads .png images from the *input_images* folder
+1. Loads .png images from the `input_images` folder

    For each image then: